Can a Diabetic Drink Alcohol?

 - Can raise your blood pressure

-You should check your sugars frequently anyway but a very wise thing to do is to check them before bedtime and up to the next twenty four hours afterward.
+You should check your sugars frequently anyway, but a very wise thing to do is to check them before bedtime and up to the next twenty four hours afterward.
 This way you’ll know if what you drank affected your blood sugar and how much.
 You want to use this as a test for the next time.
+It’s crucial to keep a check on your numbers.

 Alcoholic drinks that are safe (in moderation only)